x0cristian0x/Data_Science_Capstone_Final/README.md

 # Data_Science_Capstone_Final

-this is the final project of the course Data Science.
+This is the final project of the course Data Science.

+The app is in shiny : (Predict_Text)[https://x0cristian0x.shinyapps.io/Predict_Text/]